Tamaya, also called bamboo begonia and Begonia maculata, is a magnificent indoor plant that offers abundant flowers.

 Tamaya is propagated through cuttings.
 This step is usually performed at the heart of winter when the blooming is at its lowest.

-But the season to make cuttings can shift depending on the growing conditions, since the basic rule is to wait for the plant to have drifted into its dormant phase.
+But the season to make cuttings can shift depending on the growing conditions.
+The basic rule is to wait for the plant to have drifted into its dormant phase.

 - Snip off a branch that has not born flowers just after a bud.